1909 Auckland Rugby League season: Ponsonby United foundation

 At a meeting at Leys Institute on 30 July the Ponsonby club was formed.
 There were 50 supporters present with Mr. A Thompson chairing the meeting.
 Also in attendance were Mr James Carlaw, along with Arthur Carlaw, Charles Dunning, and Jack Stanaway.
 They called for another meeting to be held the following week to enroll players.
 They played a match against Newton Rangers on August 21 which they won by 16 points to 6.

 Representative matches

 Auckland played four representative matches, though the first match was still prior to the official formation of the league.
 They played the New Zealand Maori team, two matches against Taranaki, one against Wellington, and a further match against Rotorua which was a largely junior side.
 The match versus Wellington on 9 October drew 4,000 spectators and raised £122 for the Auckland Rugby League.

 Auckland v NZ Maori

-A match was played between Auckland and a New Zealand Māori team on 10 July which was preparing to depart for a tour of Australia.
-The Auckland team was victorious by 21 points to 14 in front of a crowd estimated at 3,000.
-Proceeds from the match were to go towards the formation and establishment of the league.
-Auckland City Council granted use of Victoria Park for the match to be played on Saturday, 10 July.
-The council allowed for an admission charge "not exceeding one shilling for each person... with an extra shilling for every horse or vehicle, and an additional charge not exceeding one shilling for each person for admission to the pavilion".
-The Maori team was preparing for a tour of Australia.
-They had been based in Te Kūiti with Barclay tutoring the side.
-He had been a member of the last 'native' team to tour Australia.
-The Auckland team was preparing hard under the guidance of William Mackrell.
+Charles Dunning who had played rugby union for Gisborne, Auckland and the North Island.
+He switched codes and played for New Zealand 22 times from 1907 to 1912.